T-Lind/wormhole/README.md

 - ✅ Proper coordinate transformations

 Limitations:
+- ⚠️ **Visual Approximation of Lensing**: The gravitational lensing is achieved through a simplified refraction effect in the shader, not a full integration of null geodesics for the Morris-Thorne metric.
+This provides a visually compelling and fast approximation but is not physically rigorous.
 - ⚠️ Simplified intersection tests (assumes objects are small)
 - ⚠️ No gravitational redshift/blueshift
 - ⚠️ No Doppler effects from motion